jan-warchol/ansible-setup/README.md

 as I do - synchronizing configuration becomes an issue and it may be worth the effort to automate it.

-If you have more than two machines... you know the answer already :-)
+If you have more than two machines (or accounts)... you know the answer already :-)